efraimhelman/6.115-IDE/readme.txt

 - currently the tools/config button opens the asm/hex/lst folder for viewing hex and and lst files

 todo:
+- recognize when probably still in monmode and following a *, and auto download without need for reset
+- fix autocomplete popup, doesn't always exit when clicking elsewhere, or when single clicking inside
+- add download timeouts/exiting and better progress indicator by writing record at a time
+- separate assemble option/hex/lst etc, like for burning
+- auto align command parameters like in minmon? add space if none?
 - auto update
 - cx_freeze import and license
 - fit comment alignment with desired minmon look? fixed distance comments and block comments...